medik8s/docs/failure_detection.md

 RemediationRequest.
 In all other respects, the RemediationRequest is owned by the [target remediation mechanism](/remediation/remediation) and will persist until that controller is satisfied remediation is complete.
-For some mechanisms that may mean the Node has entered a safe state (eg. the underlying "hardware" has been deprovisioned), for others it may be the Node coming back online (eg. after a reboot).
+For some mechanisms that may mean the Node has entered a safe state (e.g. the underlying "hardware" has been deprovisioned), and for others it may be the Node coming back online (eg. after a reboot).

 Remediation is not always the correct response to a failure.
 Especially in larger clusters, we want to protect against failures that appear to take out